wesnoth/wesnoth/CONTRIBUTING.md

 All C++, WML and Lua files are in UTF-8, as we use Gettext-style translations, and translatable strings use some punctuation that's outside of the ASCII subset.
 More details are in the [Typography Style Guide](https://wiki.wesnoth.org/Typography_Style_Guide) and the guide to [using Gettext strings](https://wiki.wesnoth.org/GettextForWesnothDevelopers).

-If your pull request touches the engine's C++ source code, we recommend (but don't require) you run `clang-format` on your changes before submission (Visual Studio Code gives you a handy context menu option to do so).
-This ensures that your code remains formatted according to our conventions.
-Make a local commit before running `clang-format`, in case more code than expected gets changed.
+WML files must be formatted with wmlindent, as this will be checked by the CI.
+Currently the data/gui and data/schema directories are exceptions to this, some of the unit tests are exceptions too.

+For C++ files, we have a configuration file for `clang-format`, however C++ formatting is currently handled by comments in code review without a check by the CI.
+This may change in future, but currently we want to incrementally move towards consistent formatting in steps that leave a useful `git blame` history rather than reformatting the whole codebase in one go.
+For C++ changes in files that aren't matching the standard it's left to the judgement of the contributor.
+We recommend making a local commit before running `clang-format`, in case more code than expected gets changed.
+Some GUIs, such as Visual Studio Code, are able to run clang-format on just the selected text rather than the full file.

 Additionally, for machine generated or machine assisted code, if you open a pull request you are expected to be able to explain what the code you're submitting does and why it's done this way.
 If you're not able to explain the code you've submitted then the reviewer(s) may decide to immediately close your pull request - we are all volunteers, our time is limited, and it's not our responsibility to try to interpret the code you asked an AI to output.
 Do not submit "vibe coded" pull requests if you aren't able to explain their implementation details yourself and always make sure to carefully test any generated code before opening your pull request.
 Any pull request that is primarily or entirely machine generated must also state this in the commit message.